Spa Valley Railway » Family Events

 After entering traffic at Guildford, it soon moved to Nine Elms early in 1929.
 It remained at Nine Elms until the late 1930s, when it moved to Basingstoke and then Guildford by the beginning of 1945.
 After withdrawal from service in January 1964, having covered 970,103 miles, it was stored at Fratton before going to the scrapyard at Barry Island in June 1964.

 31806 was purchased by John Bunch in 1975, and it left Barry in October 1976, moving to the Mid Hants Railway.
 The restoration began in 1979, and the locomotive returned to steam in April 1981.
-Following another overhaul, the locomotive re-entered service in 2011, and it moved to the Swanage Railway in 2014, where it can regularly be seen pulling trains along the Purbeck Line. https://www.swanagerailway.co.uk/
+Following another overhaul, the locomotive re-entered service in 2011, and it moved to the Swanage Railway in 2014, where it can regularly be seen pulling trains along the Purbeck Line.

-Photo of 31806 courtesy of Sharpthorne Steam
+Photo of 31806 courtesy of David Cable

 British Railways Standard 4MT Tank 80078 – Courtesy of Stewart Robinson

 The locomotive was withdrawn in March 1965 and sent to Barry Island the following year.
 It was saved and restored to operational service by the PROJECT 78 group and Southern Locomotives Limited for its first operational period in preservation before being sold to Stewart Robinson in 2012.
-After a major overhaul, the 4MT returned to service in 2017 and has visited the Spa Valley Railway regularly ever since.
+After a significant overhaul, the 4MT returned to service in 2017 and has visited the Spa Valley Railway regularly ever since.
 We are incredibly grateful to Stewart for enabling the visit of 80078 once again for this gala.
 80078 will be appearing throughout the weekend as other Standard 4MT tanks.

 Photo of 80078 courtesy of David Cable